Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Problem Formulation for Broadened-beam URA Coefficient Design in LEO SatComs

 \subsection{LEO SatComs Scenario}

-A scenario of LEO SatComs is illustrated in Fig. \ref{Fig:SATCOM_geometry}.
-The coordinate system $(x, y, z)$ is defined from the SAT perspective, where the $z$ axis represents the direction from SAT toward the center of the Earth.
-Assume the SAT is at altitude $h$ with SAT elevation angle, \mbox{$\theta \in [0, \frac{\pi}{2}]$}, and SAT azimuth angle, \mbox{$\phi \in [0, 2\pi]$}.
-Suppose that the transmit beamformer described in Section \ref{Sec:system_model} is mounted on the SAT for communication.
-Let SAT service angle be $\theta_{\rm svc}$, and SAT field of view (FoV) angle $\theta_e$ be the angle between $z$-axis and the SAT to the Earth's tangent point.
-From $\triangle{{\rm OSE}}$ in Fig. \ref{Fig:SAT_FoV_svc_area}, SAT FoV angle can be calculated as
+A scenario of LEO SatComs is illustrated in Fig. \ref{Fig:SATCOM_geometry}, where the coordinate system $(x, y, z)$ is defined from the SAT perspective, and the $z$ axis represents the direction from the SAT towards the center of the Earth.
+Assume that the SAT is at altitude $h$ with SAT elevation angle, \mbox{$\theta \in [0, \frac{\pi}{2}]$}, and SAT azimuth angle, \mbox{$\phi \in [0, 2\pi]$}.
+Suppose that the SAT transmitter depicted in Fig. \ref{fig:HB_Tx_circuit_diagram} is used for communication purposes.
+Let the SAT service angle be $\theta_{\rm{svc}}$, and let the SAT field of view (FoV) angle $\theta_e$ be the angle between the $z$-axis and the line connecting the SAT to the Earth's tangent point ${\rm E}$.
+From $\triangle{\rm{OSE}}$ in Fig. \ref{Fig:SAT_FoV_svc_area}, the SAT FoV angle can be calculated as